21+ Best Countries To Teach Abroad

 Cons:

 Singapore is a less popular option than other South East Asian countries, primarily due to the popularity of countries like Thailand and Japan for teaching English abroad.
-But Singapore can provide some excellent long term opportunities if you’re able to land a job here.
-Contracts in Singapore are for 2 years and you can expect to be paid $2800-$3500 USD a month.
-However, the cost of living matches the salary so it’s a break even at best country as a new teacher.
+But Singapore can provide excellent long-term opportunities if you can land a job here.
+Contracts in Singapore are for two years, and you can expect to be paid $2800-$3500 a month.
+However, living costs match the salary, so it’s break-even in the best country for a new teacher.

-Singapore is radically different from Thailand, Vietnam, Malaysia and Cambodia.
-It’s clean, very modern and is like stepping an American city (except it’s quite humid).
-Singapore is a first world country with excellent food and mix of Chinese and Indian locals.
-The requirements for ESL teachers for Singapore are standard for the industry: 4 year degree, TEFL certificate and be a native speaker.
+Singapore is radically different from Thailand, Vietnam, Malaysia, and Cambodia.
+It’s clean, modern, and like entering an American city (except it’s humid).
+Singapore is a first-world country with excellent food and a mix of Chinese and Indian locals.
+The requirements for ESL teachers in Singapore are standard for the industry: a 4-year degree, a TEFL certificate, and a native speaker.

-Lastly if you break your contract fines will be imposed on you and the competition for jobs is competitive as you’re paid a great salary and get to live in a first world country.
+Lastly, if you break your contract, fines will be imposed on you, and the competition for jobs is competitive as you’ve paid an excellent salary and live in a first-world country.

 Pros: